ebubekirtrkr/write-ups/hacktoberCTF-2020/index.md

 # HacktoberCTF-2020
 I was in the `Numinous Episcopate` with teammates [batcain](http://github.com/batcain/) and [lumos](https://github.com/nurpabuccu)

 We completed CTF at `38.` place with `4805` points.

+You can read other challenges' write-ups from [Nur's blog](http://nur.pub/hacktober)

 ## Challenges
 ### Cryptography